Introduction to Java IO

 19. OutputStreamWriter: This class works opposite of InputStreamReader.
 It converts the character stream to the byte stream.
 It first read the character and then decodes it into byte using a specified charset.

-22. FileReader: FileReader is a character oriented class used to read the data from the specified file and return the data in byte format.
+22. FileReader: FileReader is a character-oriented class used to read the specified file data and return the data in byte format.

-25. ObjectStreamField: In Java, this class is used to initialize the serializable filed of class.
+25. ObjectStreamField: In Java, this class is used to initialize the class’s serializable field.

 26. ByteArrayInputStream: This class uses an internal buffer to read the byte array from the input stream.